Chick2D/neofetch-themes/README.md

 ---
 #### Follow these steps in order to install the theme!

-- Go to the `.config` directory {press `ctrl + h` in order to locate it, as it's a hidden directory}
+- Go to the `.config` directory using your file manager (press `ctrl + h` in order to locate it, as it's a hidden directory)

 - Locate the `neofetch` directory and double click on that

 - You will find a file named `config.conf`

-- Open `config.conf` with your favourite text editor and replace the files with your favourites from this repo and save the file.
+- Open `config.conf` with your preferred text editor and replace the files with your favourites from this repo and save the file.

 > Eg: You want to use `Mixedfetch`, click on Mixedfeth on the readme or locate it from the repo. and there will be a `config.conf` file, copy evertything from that file and paste it on your own `config.conf` file, save the file and you're done!